Trauma-Informed Care: Trauma and Addiction Treatment

 Carolina Center for Recovery is a state-licensed substance abuse treatment facility.
 We are a dual-diagnosis facility with a primary focus on substance abuse.

 We offer individualized, extended-term treatment in an intimate setting.
-Located in Matthews, NC, a suburb of Charlotte, our team is comprised of doctors, clinicians, therapists, mentors, and recovery coaches with decades of experience in the addiction field.
+Located in Charlotte, NC, a suburb of Charlotte, our team is comprised of doctors, clinicians, therapists, mentors, and recovery coaches with decades of experience in the addiction field.
 We take a holistic approach to treating addiction, trauma, and other co-occurring disorders.
 At Carolina Center for Recovery, we offer a variety of treatment modalities centered around identifying and resolving the underlying issues associated with the addiction.
 Each client enrolled in our program will receive individual attention from a therapist and psychiatrist as well as gaining exposure to a multitude of traditional and alternative therapies.

 Medically Reviewed: September 26, 2019

 All of the information on this page has been reviewed and verified by a certified addiction professional.